TissueImageAnalytics/tiatoolbox/docs/visualization.rst

     "opts": {
-        "edges_on": 0,              # graph edges are shown or hidden by default "nodes_on": 1,              # graph nodes are shown or hidden by default "colourbar_on": 1,           # whether colour bar is shown below main window "hover_on": 1
+        "edges_on": 0,              # graph edges are shown or hidden by default "nodes_on": 1,              # graph nodes are shown or hidden by default "colorbar_on": 1,           # whether colour bar is shown below main window "hover_on": 1
     },